What is Azure Managed Lustre?

 Azure Blob Storage integration

 Azure Managed Lustre is customized to work seamlessly with Azure Blob Storage.
-You can specify an existing blob container to make its existing data accessible from your Azure Managed Lustre file system, or specify an empty container that you populate with data or use to store your output.
+You can specify an existing blob container to make its existing data accessible from your Azure Managed Lustre file system.
+You can also specify an empty container that you populate with data or use to store your output.
 Setup and maintenance are done for you.
 You just specify which blob container to use.

 If you integrate Azure Blob Storage when you create a Lustre file system, you can use Lustre HSM features.
 If you don't want the benefits of Lustre HSM, you can import and export data for the Azure Managed Lustre file system by using client commands directly.